When should you see a Relationship Counsellor?

 What if my partner does not want to go to Relationship Counselling?

 Your partner might be afraid that you will “drag up the past” or “make things worse”.
 Therapy can temporarily make things uncomfortable as you both realise the extent of the problems in the relationship.
-But it’s important to define the project scope, prioritise goals and define deliverables.
-We cannot do this without talking about the problem.
+But it’s important to get alignment on goals, define the project scope, prioritise order of goals and define deliverables.
+We cannot do this without talking about the problem in a calm, loving state.

 Despite all the media hype about de-stigmatizing mental health, I think we have a long way to go.
 They may feel on the back foot talking about emotions and lose face showing vulnerability or fear what others may think of them or fear not being good enough.
 When it comes to talking about feelings with a complete stranger, a trip to the dentist may seem much more appealing.